Owusu1946/modalis/README.md

 - Fireworks
 - xAI (Grok)
 - OpenAI Compatible
+- Chrome AI (Gemini Nano; on-device, client-side)

-Models are configured in `public/config/models.json`.
-Each model requires its corresponding API key to be set in the environment variables.
+Models are configured in `public/config/models.json` (with fallback to `lib/config/default-models.json`).
+Each model requires its corresponding API key to be set in the environment variables, or you can use BYOK via the in-app API Key Manager (keys are stored locally in your browser).
 See [Configuration Guide](docs/CONFIGURATION.md) for details.

 ### Search Capabilities